-> Ulster County NY is located approximately 90 – 120 minutes North from the NYC/Hudson Valley border and 90 minutes South of Albany
+- Ulster County NY is located approximately 90 – 120 minutes from New York City and the Hudson Valley border and 90 minutes south of Albany.

-> Some more popular towns in Ulster County NY are Kingston, Woodstock, New Paltz and Saugerties.
+- Some more popular towns in Ulster County include: Kingston, Woodstock, New Paltz and Saugerties.

-> Although not densely populated, there is still plenty to do when visiting towns in Ulster County NY.
+- Although not densely populated, there is still plenty to do when visiting different towns in Ulster County NY.

 Where is Ulster County NY?

 Ulster County NY is located left of the Hudson River in the Hudson Valley region.

 Many people love Ulster County’s larger towns & cities, most notably New Paltz, Woodstock & Kingston, NY.